gormanlearncode/learncode/README.md

   height:60px;
   position: relative;
 }
+/* this sets the text initially to hidden, code will display it after 10 seconds */
 #sometext1{
   top:120px;
   left:20px;
   border: none;
   position: relative;
+  display: none;
 }
 ```
 10) Do the same again to adding “main.js”